Christopher M. Keshock, Ph.D., MBA

 Previous experience as a professional minor league baseball player and international basketball participant; intercollegiate head coach, athletic administrator, and sports facility supervisor; sport development officer in Europe and Australia; and previous international corporate business work employment suggests I followed the admonition of the famous Mark Twain to, “Never let school get in the way of your education”.
 My own personal international experiences before receiving a Master’s in Business Administration and the PhD in Sport Administration allows me to share political, economic, and social perspectives in courses with students going beyond textbook lesson plans and which, coincide with thinking globally in an attempt to possibly push students to pursue new challenges beyond their personal comfort zones.
 I have been extremely fortunate to have visited, participated in, coached, and administrated at professional, intercollegiate, amateur, youth, and private enterprise settings around the world.
 These experiences have allowed me to see how others socially embrace and operate sport and entertainment events from a business perspective, which has led to a personal desire to conduct managerial and event valuation related research.

-PE - 475 Organization and Administration in Health, PE, and Scholastic Sport
+KIN 475 Organization and Administration in HPE and Sport